 News gleaned from the TV, radio, or Internet can be a positive educational experience for kids.
 But when the images presented are violent or the stories touch on disturbing topics, problems can arise.

-Events like the deadly tornado in Oklahoma and explosions at the Boston Marathon might naturally cause kids to worry that something similar might happen to them or their loved ones.
+Seeing coverage of upsetting events like natural disasters, terrorist attacks, or mass shootings might cause kids to worry that something similar could happen to them or their loved ones.
 It also can make them fear some aspect of daily life — like thunderstorms — that they never worried about before.

-Reports on shootings, attacks, natural disasters, and child abductions also can teach kids to view the world as a confusing, threatening, or unfriendly place.
+Reports on shootings, attacks, and child abductions also can teach kids to view the world as a confusing, threatening, or unfriendly place.

 How can you deal with these disturbing stories and images?
 Talking to your kids about what they watch or hear will help them put frightening information into a reasonable context.